-During the term, online classroom contact with the instructor must be made on a weekly basis for attendance, assignments, and online interaction with the course environment (Canvas).
+During the term, online classroom contact with the instructor must be made on a weekly basis for assignments and online interaction within the Learning Management System (LMS).
 Syllabi for online courses are available online according to University-wide assessment procedures.
 Online courses contain the same core assessment and learning outcomes as Parkville campus courses.
 Students will find instructor contact information in the course syllabus.

 The student must have his/her own access to the Internet.
-Additional information about online courses may be obtained from the Park Campus Centers and Online Learning section of the University website - www.park.edu/admissions.
+Additional information about online courses may be obtained from the Park Campus Centers and Online Learning section of the University website www.park.edu/admissions.